 For as long as the United States has had nuclear weapons, it has struggled with the question of how to transport America’s most destructive technology throughout the country without incident.
 “It’s the weak link in the chain of nuclear security,” said Dr. Edwin Lyman of the Union of Concerned Scientists.

 These trains looked entirely ordinary, except for a few key details.
 They featured multiple heavily armored boxcars sandwiched in between “turret cars,” which protruded above the rest of the train.
 The turrets had slit windows through which armed DOE guards peered out, prepared to shoot if they needed to defend the train.
-Some guards had simple rifles, while others reportedly had automatic machine guns and hand-grenade launchers.
 Known in DOE parlance “safe, secure railcars,” or SSRs, the white trains were highly resistant to attack and unauthorized entry.
 They also offered “a high degree of cargo protection in event of fire or serious accident,” the DOE assured a wary Congress in 1979.